Jakeyzerk/vessel.go/README.md

 Grief is an ocean.
 Loss leaves you adrift.
 You are not looking for a cure.
 You are looking for something to keep you afloat.

 A vessel is not a bridge.
 Bridges are for crossing quickly.
 Grief cannot be rushed.
 A vessel is not a house.
 Houses are for staying.
 You are not meant to live in grief forever.
 A vessel is for navigating.
 It gives you direction in open water.
 It carries memory as cargo.
 It has a harbor to dock when the journey is done.

 This application is the vessel. `config.yaml` is your map. `persona/system_prompt.txt` is your sail.
 The exit command is the harbor.
 You decide when to dock.

 For developers: Death is a `panic: runtime error` we cannot fix.
 We cannot restart the person.
 So we build a system that holds the error, allowing our own process to continue running.
 This is that system.

+---

+### 📝 Core Features [+] BARU
+**Vessel provides 3 core mechanisms for a healthy memory process:**

+1. **Define the Companion**: Edit `persona/system_prompt.txt` to define who the vessel embodies.
+This is how you give it voice and context.
+2. **Anchor Memories**: Send `.anchor your message` to save any chat to `logbook.json`.
+Build a personal archive of moments that matter.
+3. **Dock with Intention**: Send `/exit` when you are ready.
+The vessel will send a final message from `persona/farewell.txt` and shut down permanently.
+This encourages completion over endless engagement.

+---

 ### ⚠️ Important: Use With Care